 4.1 Introduction of a Small Import Tariff

 We suppose that both countries initially adopt free trade with import and export tariffs.
-From this starting point, the introduction of a small home import tariff generates a welfare gain for the home country and a welfare loss for the foreign country.30
+From this starting point, we consider the welfare implications of the introduction of a small home import tariff.